tmaiaroto/li3_access/README.md

         $this->redirect($access['redirect']);
     }

 If the request validates correctly based on your configuration then `Access::check()` will return an empty `array()` otherwise it will return and array with two keys; `message` and `redirect`.
-These values are built into the Access class but you can override them but passing them as `$options` to the `Simple` and `Rules` adapters and defining them in the config in the case of the `AuthRbac` adapter.
+These values are built into the Access class but you can override them but passing them as `$options` to all three of the adapters in this repository.

 ##Configuration